JavasMiddi/SFIA-Project1/README.md

 * Jenkins - CI Server
   - Jenkins took the basic application and raised it to a higher level of development and implementation.
 Before the application was integrated with Jenkins, I had to physically start the application through the virtual machine, or through Gunicorn.
 However, Jenkins truly added automation to the SFIA project.
 Through the use of jobs and workspaces, automation was configured through Github Webhooks and Build steps.
 Build steps are essentially the primary linux commands that I would have ran myself physically through the virtual machine.

+#### Every technology listed above was undeniably paramount in the creation of the project, and the absence of any one technology would hinder the application.
 _________________________________________________________________________________________________________________________________________________________________

 ## Future Improvements